 - 1. NEIGHBORHOOD COORDINATION: the attendance at and participation in scheduled meetings with various neighborhood and interest groups on transportation planning issues such as gaps in connectivity and services.
 All efforts will be undertaken and maintained to involve low-income, minorities, elderly, and persons with disabilities in the planning process. - 2.
 Public Engagement Tools: The composing, publishing and distribution of digital newsletters to keep the public abreast of local planning issues and activities.
-Incorporation of new strategies such as social media and virtual involvement tools. - 3.
+Incorporation of new strategies such as social media and virtual involvement tools will be pursued using in-house and consulting services, as needed. - 3.
 WEB PAGE: The development and maintenance of the County website, including bandwidth, and the DMMPC Web Page to provide planning information, meeting dates to the general public, and internet publication of the Transportation Plan and the Transportation Improvement Program. - 4.
 PUBLIC PARTICIPATION PLAN: Updating, ongoing oversight and implementation of the Public Participation Plan for the DMMPC, in compliance with requirements of the Reauthorization Act and in consultation with all interested parties.
 Preparation and processing of subsequent amendments.